arjunQ21/MultiSelect.js/README.md

 $ms->render() ;

 The value of input tag is dynamically changed with javaScript from browser, once user chooses or unchooses some options.

+  # FrontEnd Js
+  The string "msd" passed above as an argument to the MultiSelect class, becomes a variable in javaScript. \
+  This variable is scoped globally.
+  You can change colors from js too as:

+    msd.color.background = 'red' ;

+  to get the array of chosen items dynamically in js, you can do as such:

+  msd.chosen